Ravi5ingh/seattle-airbnb-analysis/README.md

 As we can see, the accommodates column has the cleanest correlation

 ### Data Preparation
-Following this insight, I did what appeared logic to me.
+Following this insight, I did what appeared logical to me.
 I tried to fit a simple model to this data so I could predict a property's price based on the 5 columns in the previous section.
 I will briefly run through what I did before explaining why this was mostly futile.